openvinotoolkit/geti-sdk/README.md

 For further details regarding these methods, please refer to the method documentation and the [code snippets](#downloading-and-uploading-projects) and [example scripts](#examples) provided in this repo.

+Please visit the full documentation for a complete API reference.

 ## Using Docker